Mouth of the Belice River and neighboring dunes (EUAP0375)

 The dunes, which have become stable, become useful for the coastal ecosystem, hindering the salty winds and preventing the advance of the sand towards the interior.

-In the innermost part, called pre-reserve, on the left side of the river, a slope rises on which an evergreen bush grows, characterized by the presence of plant species typical of the Mediterranean landscape, such as the olive tree (Olea europaea), the mastic (Pistacia lentiscus), tree spurge (Euphorbia dendroides), the caper (Capparis spinosa), spiny asparagus (Asparagus acutifolius), the carob (Ceratonia siliqua) and the dwarf palm (Chamaerops humilis).
+In the innermost part, called pre-reserve, on the left side of the river, a slope rises on which an evergreen bush grows, characterized by the presence of plant species typical of the Mediterranean landscape, such as the olive (Olea europaea), mastic (lentiscus pistachio), tree spurge (Euphorbia dendroids), the caper (Capparis spinosa), spiny asparagus (Asparagus acutifolius), the carob (Ceratonia siliqua) and the dwarf palm (Chamaerops humilis).

 The reserve hosts a rich avifauna, both sedentary and migratory.
 Among the species present are the kingfisher, the gray heron, the refectory, the coot, the moorhen, the seagull, the duck, the jay and the cuckoo.